IBM/ibm-block-csi-driver/README.md

 #> kubectl delete -f ibm-block-csi-driver.yaml
 ```

-Kubernetes version 1.13 creates automatically the driver CSIDriver `ibm-block-csi-driver`, but it does not delete it automatically when removing the driver manifest.
+Kubernetes version 1.13 automatically creates the CSIDriver `ibm-block-csi-driver`, but it does not delete it automatically when removing the driver manifest.
-So in order to clean the   driver CSIDriver object, run the following commend:
+So in order to clean up CSIDriver object, run the following commend:
 ```sh
 kubectl delete CSIDriver ibm-block-csi-driver
 ```